DoComplement/Roblox/Library/TableToString/README.md

 ```

 ## Usage
-- The code can be placed in the autoexec folder, but you can either save the auto-updating loadstring or copy and save the raw code
+- The code can be placed in the autoexec folder, but you can copy the auto-updating loadstring or the raw code
 - Input Parameters
     1) <tuple> Table	 --> The table to be converted to string
     2) <string> MainName --> Name of MAIN table (input not required, see 1st example)